What Are The Symptoms of Food Poisoning?

 - Wash dish towels in hot water once a week or whenever dirty.

 During the holidays it is especially important to practice safe food handling.
-If you are eating out make sure all poultry and fish is thoroughly cooked.
-Food poisoning from road side restaurants while traveling is very common and can ruin your holiday vacation.
+If you are eating out make sure all poultry and fish are thoroughly cooked.
+Food poisoning from roadside restaurants while traveling is very common and can ruin your holiday vacation.

-If you or a loved one has become seriously infected from eating contaminated food, please contact one of our food poisoning attorneys.
-Contact us today for a No-Hassle, No-Obligation, Free Case Consultation.
+If you or a loved one has become seriously ill from eating contaminated food, please contact one of our food poisoning attorneys.
+Contact us today for a free case consultation with no hassles and no obligations.